 They can help your child learn time management and organization skills.

 Your child may learn ways to plan ahead, take good notes, and more.

-Kids with learning and attention issues may struggle in school because they have difficulty getting organized.
-They may have trouble keeping binders and backpacks neat, or find it hard to get homework done on time.
+Kids with learning and thinking differences may struggle in school because they have difficulty getting organized.
+They may have trouble keeping binders and backpacks neat or find it hard to get homework done on time.
 They may also not know how to study effectively.
 If your child finds these tasks tough, an organizational coach might help.

 These professionals go by many names.
-In addition to “organizational coaches,” they may also be called executive function coaches, ADHD coaches or organizational tutors.
+In addition to “organizational coaches,” they may also be called coaches, coaches, or organizational tutors.

 These coaches often have backgrounds in psychology.
 Unlike tutors, they don’t work on specific school subjects like history or science.
 Nor do they work on specific skills like essay writing or reading comprehension.